appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

 Operator directory
 ==================

-Midgard operators receive and process L2 events from users, collate them into blocks, publish the full block contents on the data availability layer, and commit the block headers to Midgard’s state queue on L1.
+Sundial operators receive and process L2 events from users, collate them into blocks, publish the full block contents on the data availability layer, and commit the block headers to Sundial’s state queue on L1.
 This responsibility is shared among the operators on a rotating schedule, with each operator getting a turn to exclusively process L2 events and then commit their block of events at the end of their turn.

-Anyone can register to become a Midgard operator if they post the required ADA bond.
+Anyone can register to become a Sundial operator if they post the required ADA bond.
 Registrants must wait a prescribed period of time before they activate as an operator.
 An active operator can retire to remove themself from the rotating schedule.
 Retired operators must wait